Naracoorte Energy Project - Flow Power

 Known for its World Heritage caves, the town of Naracoorte was chosen for the project due to its proximity to existing grid infrastructure for connection, land availability and ample sunshine.

-Flow Power will carry out native planting on the Naracoorte Energy Project site to help soften the visual impact of the project to nearby viewpoints.
+Flow Power is carrying out native planting on the Naracoorte Energy Project site to help soften the visual impact of the project to nearby viewpoints.

 The land for the project